 Still I was restless and have not stayed in one place for more than 6 weeks.

 One day in november 2013, when I went to get a new passport in the city hall in my home town of Amstelveen, they refused to extend my passport.
 Apparently there is a law stating that you are only allowed to register in the Netherlands if you stay at least 4 months on that exact address.
 According to the government I travelled too much.
 Since I did not spend 4 months in the country I was told that I could no longer use my address as my official residence.
 ‘But it is my own house!’
 I objected.
 ‘And I don’t live anywhere else.
 This is the only fixed base that I have…’

-My protests went all the way to the Minister and later to the national media.
+My protests went all the way to the Minister and the national media was fascinated by my ‘case’.
 But the rule was applied strictly.
 ‘We are sorry, this is the law.
 The system is just not fit for mobile citizens such as you’ was the end comment.
 As a result my company could no longer be registered at the chamber of commerce.
 I nearly lost my bank accounts.
 Got kicked out of the health insurance, could no longer vote, lost rights to social security, pension and all other privileges Dutch citizenship offers.
 The only official institute that still considered me a Dutch citizen was the IRS (Dutch Tax).
 They still wanted me to pay taxes!

 That was the last push I needed to truly become a global citizen.
 I rented my house to expats (providing me with a modest income), registered a company on the BVI (no taxes, so no need to keep track of costs) and decided to focus on my opportunities instead of the limitations.